Yahar4/GoLogLint/README.md

-### GoLogLint - is a linter for logging function on Golang
+### GoLogLint - is a linter for logging functions on Golang